안녕하세요~ 토미입니다!

 You can use a tissue to check how much air popped out from your mouth.

-Put a tissue in front of your mouth and see how it moves when you pronounce an aspirated sound.
+Put a tissue before your mouth and see how it moves when you pronounce an aspirated sound.

-If it moves a lot, then it means that you pronounced it properly.
+If it moves a lot, then it means that you pronounced it correctly.

 First, plain sounds.